 APPENDIX 1

-The following construction standards are excerpted from Electoral Area C Official Community Plan Bylaw No. 725 and are required to be met by the owner for the floating dock and the private mooring buoys.
+The following construction standards are excerpted from Electoral Area C Official Community Plan Bylaw No. 725 and are required to be met by the owner for the installation of the dock and private mooring buoy.

 The dock shall: